United States women's national rowing team: Tom Terhaar

 The present senior national team head coach is Tom Terhaar.
-Terhaar was a rower himself, and competed at both the high school and collegiate levels for St. Joseph's Collegiate Institute Northeastern University, and Rutgers University.
+Terhaar was a rower himself, and competed at both the high school and collegiate levels for St. Joseph's Collegiate Institute, and Rutgers University.
 He began his coaching career as the men's lightweight coach for Columbia University, and transitioned to an assistant coach for the women's national team in 1994.

 In 2001, Terhaar became head coach of USRowing.
 International competitors at this time had rigorous programs for their female rowers, with intensive training schedules and high expectations, but prior to Terhaar's promotion, the U.S. team had been practicing significantly less than their competition.
 Terhaar implemented a "three-a-day" practice schedule; one that is similar to the time demands of a full-time profession.
 Rowers had previously been expected to either sweep row or scull row in their training, but not both; however, Terhaar began training all of the rowers to be able to scull and sweep row.
 This allowed for the women to be more versatile in their rowing, and more flexible in terms of being in different boats.
 The switch in training approach, and increase in practices and intensity proved to be quite successful.
 Within the first year of Terhaar becoming head coach the team began to perform significantly better.
 Only a year after becoming head coach, Terhaar led the women to a gold medal at the world championships.
 At their first Olympics with Terhaar in 2004, the women's 8+ won a silver medal.
-Since the initial successes after Terhaar's promotion to head coach, the women have achieved many other significant accomplishments.